Graph product structure for non-minor-closed classes: Applications

-\begin{thm} For every fixed graph $X$ and all fixed integers $d,\delta,\Delta,g,k>0$, and every integer $n>0$, there exists a graph $U_n$ with $n^{1+o(1)}$ vertices such that $U_n$ contains all of the following graphs as induced subgraphs: \begin{compactitem} \item every $n$-vertex $(g,k)$-planar graph; \item every $n$-vertex $(g,d)$-map graph; \item every $n$-vertex $(g,\delta)$-string graph; \item every $n$-vertex graph $G^k$ where $G$ is $X$-minor-free and has maximum degree at most $\Delta$; \item every $k$-nearest neighbour graph of $n$ points in $\R^2$. \end{compactitem} \end{thm}
+\begin{cor} For every fixed graph $X$ and all fixed integers $d,\delta,\Delta,g,k>0$, and every integer $n>0$, there exists a graph $U_n$ with $n^{1+o(1)}$ vertices and edges such that $U_n$ contains the following graphs as induced subgraphs: \begin{compactitem} \item every $n$-vertex $(g,k)$-planar graph; \item every $n$-vertex $(g,d)$-map graph; \item every $n$-vertex $(g,\delta)$-string graph; \item every $n$-vertex graph $G^k$ where $G$ is $X$-minor-free and has maximum degree at most $\Delta$; \item every $k$-nearest neighbour graph of $n$ points in $\R^2$. \end{compactitem} \end{cor}